tailcallhq/tailcall-on-aws/README.md

 1. Done!
 The API Gateway URL of your Tailcall deployment should be logged to the console. 🎉

 ## Changing your deployment
-If you change `config.graphql`, you can update your deployment with the new config by running `terraform apply` again.
+If you change `config/config.graphql`, you can update your deployment with the new config by running `terraform apply` again.
 This will also auto-update Tailcall if a new version has been released since the last time you've applied the Terraform config.s

 ## Teardown
 If you want to delete your deployment, run `terraform destroy`.
 This will delete your Lambda function and API Gateway from AWS.